 Q. Where is the Mickelson ExxonMobil Teachers Academy?

-A. The 2014 Academies will be held in Houston, Texas; New Orleans, Louisiana; and Jersey City, New Jersey.
+A. The 2015 Academies will be held in Houston, Texas; Pittsburgh, Pennsylvania; and Jersey City, New Jersey.

 Q. What is the selection process for participating teachers?

-A. For the Houston and New Orleans Academies, invitations are extended to selected school districts based on Phil Mickelson's PGA Tour schedule and major ExxonMobil work locations.
+A. For the Houston and Pittsburgh Academies, invitations are extended to selected school districts based on major ExxonMobil work locations.
 Each participating district then nominates between five to 10 educators to represent their district at the Academy.